McGeachin issues another executive order in Little’s absence, this time for vaccine mandates

 “This is a complete grandstand and abuse of her political office in an attempt to influence voters,” Bedke said.

-Bedke also hinted he would be reconvening the Legislature to deny President Joe Biden’s recent order requiring large businesses to vaccinate their employees.
+Bedke also hinted he would be reconvening the Legislature, to deny President Joe Biden’s recent order requiring vaccines or frequent testing for employees of large businesses, once agreement is reached by legislative leaders.

-Rep. Greg Chaney, R-Caldwell, on Twitter asked McGeachin, “How stupid can you be?”
+Rep. Greg Chaney, R-Caldwell, asked McGeachin on Twitter, “How stupid can you be?”

 On Twitter and Facebook, Little said McGeachin attempted to order the Idaho National Guard to the U.S.-Mexico border.
 Little was scheduled to speak at the border in Texas with several other governors on Tuesday.

-Major General Michael Garshak, who heads the state’s National Guard, told McGeachin she could not send troops to the border, according to the Associated Press.
+Maj.
+Gen. Michael Garshak, who heads the state’s National Guard, told McGeachin she could not send troops to the border, according to The Associated Press.

 “Attempting to deploy our National Guard for political grandstanding is an affront to the Idaho Constitution and insults the men and women who have dedicated their life to serving our state and the country,” Little said.